APNIC-Labs/draft-kskroll-sentinel/README.md

       respond with an A record response for "is-ta", SERVFAIL for "not- ta" and SERVFAIL for the invalid name.

+   o  Vold: A DNSSEC-Validating resolver that includes this mechanism
+      that has not loaded the nominated key into its trusted key stash

-Huston, et al.           Expires April 11, 2018                 [Page 4]
+Huston, et al.           Expires April 10, 2018                 [Page 4]

 Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

-   o  Vold: A DNSSEC-Validating resolver that includes this mechanism
-      that has not loaded the nominated key into its trusted key stash will respond with an SERVFAIL record for "is-ta", an A record response for "not-ta" and SERVFAIL for the invalid name.
+      will respond with an SERVFAIL record for "is-ta", an A record response for "not-ta" and SERVFAIL for the invalid name.